 Molly's brother Jeremy is also an accomplished skier who competed in the Olympics.
 Jeremy once played for the Eagles of Philadelphia.

 In 2013, Molly's life would take a dramatic twist.
-She was charged in California for running a high-stake casino game.
+She was charged in California for running a high-stake betting games.

 Incidentally, the game attracted notorious Hollywood celebrities like A-Rob and Leonardo DiCaprio.
 Molly was fined $200 and sentenced to serving the community for 200 hours.